Rome Hidden Gems

 The Rooftop Bar at the Lanificio is our hidden gem for an evening in Rome (© Lanificio)

-The rooftop bar is open daily from 6 p.m. to 2 a.m. from May to September, and moves indoors in the winter.
+The rooftop bar is open daily from May to September, 6 p.m. to 2 a.m.
+In winter, the vibe moves indoors.

 Gelateria Fassi